mlcommons/mlcube/docs/runners/gcp-runner.md

 3. GCP runner checks if a remote instance exists with the provided name.
 If it does not exist, it creates it using three parameters described above - instance name, machine type and disk size.
 4. If a remote instance is not running, GCP runner starts it.
-5. GCP runner retrieves a remote instance's meta data that includes public IP address.
+5. GCP runner retrieves a remote instance's metadata that includes public IP address.
 If public IP address does not match `HostName` in ssh configuration file, __GCP RUNNER UPDATES USER SSH CONFIG FILE__.
 6. Currently, GCP runner automatically installs such packages, as `docker`, `python3` and `virtualenv`.
 7. GCP runner calls SSH runner to continue configuring remote instance in a MLCube-specific way.

 ##  GCP runner `run` phase
-GCP runner does not implement any specific logic and redirects its functionality to a SSH runner.
+GCP runner does not implement any specific logic and redirects its functionality to an SSH runner.

 ## Recommendations